schellingerhout/record-pool-delphi/README.md

  Code for blog post https://schellingerhout.github.io/memory%20management/record-pool-delphi/

- 'New` can be slow in repeated calls to create record, to speed it up we can use a Pool to allocate new records and return pointers.
+ `New` as defined in `System.pas` can be slow in repeated calls to create record, to speed it up we can use a Pool to allocate new records and return pointers.
 For instance:

  Given these types
  ```pascal